cp-algorithms/cp-algorithms/src/data_structures/sqrt_decomposition.md

 $$ b[k] = \sum\limits_{i=k\cdot s}^{\min {(n-1,(k+1)\cdot s - 1})} a[i] $$

 So, we have calculated the values of $b[k]$ (this required $O(n)$ operations).
-How can they help us to answer each query $[l; r]$ ?
+How can they help us to answer each query $[l, r]$ ?
-Notice that if the interval $[l; r]$ is long enough, it will contain several whole blocks, and for those blocks we can find the sum of elements in them in a single operation.
-As a result, the interval $[l; r]$ will contain parts of only two blocks, and we'll have to calculate the sum of elements in these parts trivially.
+Notice that if the interval $[l, r]$ is long enough, it will contain several whole blocks, and for those blocks we can find the sum of elements in them in a single operation.
+As a result, the interval $[l, r]$ will contain parts of only two blocks, and we'll have to calculate the sum of elements in these parts trivially.

-Thus, in order to calculate the sum of elements on the interval $[l; r]$ we only need to sum the elements of the two "tails":
+Thus, in order to calculate the sum of elements on the interval $[l, r]$ we only need to sum the elements of the two "tails":
 $[l\dots (k + 1)\cdot s-1]$ and $[p\cdot s\dots r]$ , and sum the values $b[i]$ in all the blocks from $k + 1$ to $p-1$:

 $$ \sum\limits\_{i=l}^r a[i] = \sum\limits\_{i=l}^{(k+1) \cdot s-1} a[i] + \sum\limits\_{i=k+1}^{p-1} b[i] + \sum\limits\_{i=p\cdot s}^r a[i] $$

 _Note: When $k = p$, i.e. $l$ and $r$ belong to the same block, the formula can't be applied, and the sum should be calculated trivially._

 This approach allows us to significantly reduce the number of operations.
 Indeed, the size of each "tail" does not exceed the block length $s$, and the number of blocks in the sum does not exceed $s$.
-Since we have chosen $s \approx \sqrt n$, the total number of operations required to find the sum of elements on the interval $[l; r]$ is $O(\sqrt n)$.
+Since we have chosen $s \approx \sqrt n$, the total number of operations required to find the sum of elements on the interval $[l, r]$ is $O(\sqrt n)$.

 ### Implementation